 - Opened AI research lab in Silicon Valley

-In April 2014, Chinese internet giant Baidu partnered with BMW to develop a semi-autonomous prototype.
-The partners tested their technologies on highways in China (a potentially fertile ground for autonomous development) but parted ways in November 2016 following disagreements about strategy.
+In April 2014, Baidu partnered with BMW to develop a semi-autonomous prototype.
+The partners tested their technologies on highways in China but parted ways in November 2016 following disagreements about strategy.

-In June 2016, Baidu co-founder and CEO Robin Li disclosed a 5-year goal for mass-producing driverless vehicles.
-The search giant has opened a Silicon Valley AI research lab, although Andrew Ng (its chief AI scientist) departed the company in March 2017.
+The search giant has also opened a Silicon Valley AI research lab, although Andrew Ng (its chief AI scientist) departed the company in March 2017.
 Baidu also intends to spin off its self-driving unit once it matures (similar to Alphabet with Waymo).

 BMW-Intel-Mobileye alliance forges ahead